-Using MARS code, Calculation of energy deposition is performed at Fermi National Accelerator Laboratory (Striganov, 2009).
+Using MARS code, Calculation of energy deposition is performed at Fermi National Accelerator Laboratory [89].
 For the modeling of jet in MARS, the experimentally measured Hg jet size and trajectory in magnetic field with assumption of sectionally elliptic jet shape and circular jet shape with equivalent reduced mass density to the initial flow rate from nozzle.
 The proton beam is passing through the center of magnetic axis.
 For simplicity, the z coordinate of modeling in MARS defines as 0 at the center of magnetic axis along the direction of magnetic field.
 Accordingly, the x coordinate of modeling in MARS defines as the vertical direction perpendicular to the direction of magnetic field.
-The experimentally measured jet size and vertical position to the center of magnetic axis is shown at Fig. 4.6 and Fig. 4.10.
-The experimental measurement of vertical distance between magnetic axis and the center of jet is given in Table 5.2, where the experimentally measured jet size as well as approximated mass density for the simulation of circular jet case are also given.
+The measurement of vertical distance between magnetic axis and the center of jet is given in Table 5.2, where the measured jet size as well as approximated mass density for case simulation of assumed circular jet shape are also given.
 The vertical distance in cm in MARS code between center of jet and magnetic axis is employed as follow: